 The use of wind power

 According to the MIT study’s data, lowering fossil fuel power plant output can result in health benefits, specifically those linked to wind power.
-In numbers, this would mean benefits that are equivalent to around $8.4 billion (roughly £6.88 billion).
-However, since wealthy neighbourhoods are typically far from airports, motorways, arterial roads, and other areas with high levels of energy-related pollution, the ones to benefit the most from this are the rich.
+In numbers, this would mean benefits equivalent to around $8.4 billion (roughly £6.88 billion).
+However, wealthy neighborhoods are typically far from airports, motorways, arterial roads, and other areas with high levels of energy-related pollution, so the rich benefit the most from this.

-As soon as researchers realised that racial minorities and low-income groups are the ones most exposed to massive volumes of air pollution, they thought of wind power and how promoting and developing this can reduce the disparities in some states.
-Additionally, they also discovered that fossil fuel power plants had lesser outputs each time there was wind power.
+As soon as researchers realized that racial minorities and low-income groups are the most exposed to massive air pollution, they thought of wind power and how promoting and developing this can reduce the disparities in some states.
+They also discovered that fossil fuel power plants had lesser outputs each time there was wind power.

 The more toxic power plants should be replaced as soon as possible.
-While waiting for this to happen, wind power must be maximised so toxic air is reduced.
+While waiting for this to happen, the wind power must be maximized to reduce poisonous air.

 Wind power benefits

 State-level policies linked to wind power produced around $2 billion (around £1.64 billion) in health benefits throughout the United States in 2014.
-Although only 30% of these benefits were felt by the disadvantaged and challenged communities, it still represented an improvement.
+Although the disadvantaged and challenged communities felt only 30% of these benefits, it still represented an improvement.
 It’s clear, though, that the minority population is the most impacted – and this is something that authorities should work on.

 Nevertheless, it cannot be argued that wind power has significant benefits: